ue4plugins/StreetMap/README.md

 ## Getting OpenStreetMap Data

-**Important:**  OpenStreetMap data is licensed under the [ODC Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/).
-If you use this data in your project, *make sure you understand and comply with the terms of that license*.
+**Legal:**  OpenStreetMap data is licensed under the [ODC Open Database License (ODbL)](http://opendatacommons.org/licenses/odbl/).
+If you use this data in your project, *make sure you understand and comply with the terms of that license* e.g. lookup the [Legal FAQ](https://wiki.openstreetmap.org/wiki/Legal_FAQ).

 ![UE4OSMExport](Docs/UE4OSMExport.png)